calacademy-research/assembly_etc/categories/telomeres/README.md

 This has the call and a sampling of the telomere called line.
 The other lines in the report are excluded.

 The default TTAGGG hexmer is by far the most common for vertebrates and arthropods but an argument with ACGT characters can be used to change this.
 None of the scripts calling the routines are currently modifying these defaults.
-(We are considering using a telomere.motif file similar to busco.lineage usage to override defaults; but this not currently implemented.)
+(We are considering using a telomere.motif file similar to busco.lineage usage to override defaults; but this is not currently implemented.)